WillTh3Beast/DangerZone/README.md

 ## Solution
 This repo comes with a writeup and my solution code in the solution directory.

-The writeup.txt is a more concise writeup and the pdf writeup goes through the whole ctf challenge with pictures.
+The writeup.txt is concise writeup and the pdf writeup goes through the whole ctf challenge with pictures.

 # Further Learning Resources